phish-report/IOK/README.md

 |  headers   | []string | Headers sent by the server.
 Each is in the form `Header-Name: value`                                 |
 |  requests  | []string | URLs of requests made by the page (and assets loaded by the page)                                    |

-We are always looking for contributions—there's far more phishing kits and techniques than a single team can analyse!
+We are always looking for contributions: there's far more phishing kits and techniques than a single team can analyse!

 To contribute a new rule: